 This observation is only one of dozens within Kelman's book.
 There are many more ideas and truisms to be found here, most of them extremely fascinating—his discussion of videogames as the modern-day equivalent of mythology is worthy of a book unto itself, not to mention the fact that the visuals alone would warrant several volumes as well.
 On page 14, a key piece of art by Kaneko from Shin Megami Tensei: Nocturne is shown alongside Bosch's The Garden of Earthly Delights.
 The juxtaposition is stunning, and speaks worlds about the kind of thinking, artistry and skill that go into game creation—Roger Ebert be damned.

 From a production standpoint, the book is very high quality but not without its flaws.
 As I mentioned earlier, the cover is stunning.
 The pages are of an extremely thick stock, the quality of printing superb.
 However, the way the text is interlaced between images can be extremely distracting at times.
 It's quite common to have half a page of text followed by two or three pages of graphics.
 I would have preferred that the actual act of reading the book flowed a little more naturally.
+Most pokie organizations use adaptive design features so any client with a mobile device would be able to enter his account and play games.
+Today anyone is able to enter an online casino they prefer.
+Software pokie devs have to adapt their software so they would be displayed properly on tablets and phones.
+Nearly 90% of online casinos create a PC and mobile site versions.
+Still there are some software that cannot be run on a mobile device.
+Play online pokies at https://auspokie.com and have great experience.
 Additionally, I found two instances of pages that were printed with the wrong text.
 Starting one thought, these sections would end with a segment of writing that had been erroneously reprinted.
 Neither instance ruins the book, but a good editor should have caught these errors and made sure that the author's full message was thoroughly translated to the page.

 Although theorists and ludologists may not get as much out of the book due to its relatively shallow depth, after going cover to cover myself, I would say that Videogame Art absolutely qualifies as recommended reading for anyone who is even halfway serious about videogames thanks to its extremely comprehensive breadth.
 If nothing else, Kelman has succeeded in touching on so many aspects of videogames that anyone reading this book will find it impossible to empirically dismiss the concept of games as art—consider the discussion underway.